-Unfortunately, it’s not something that generates enough revenue to be more than a side gig.
+Unfortunately, it’s not something that generates enough money to be more than a side gig.
 However, I should point out that the UserTesting website makes this perfectly clear, describing the opportunity as “a great way to earn a few extra dollars on the side,” and not a way to get rich.

 An Introduction to UserTesting